-The event selection used in this work is guided by one applied in the atmospheric neutrino rates analysis [2].
-The variables to perform such a selection are the same but the values have been somewhat relaxed in order to increase the statistics: $N{dir}$ (number of unscattered photons) $\geq 8$ , $L{dir}$ (length of the track) > 200 m and $\theta$ (zenith angle) > 92 deg.
-These cuts should still reject most of the background contamination, which is still under study.
-In order to check that the simulation is under control, we have compared simulated and measured distribution of several variables, finding good agreement.
+The event selection used in this work are based on the ones used for the atmospheric neutrino rates analysis [2].
+The variables to perform such a selection are the same and the values have been relaxed somewhat in order to increase the statistics: N{dir} (number of unscattered photons) ≥ 8 , L{dir} (length of the track) > 200 m and θ (zenith angle) > 92 deg.
+This should considerably reduce the background contamination, which is still under study.
+In order to check that the simulation is under control, we have compared the simulated and real distribution of several variables, finding good agreement.

-We have checked the robustness of the unfolded results as function of the spectral index used when creating the smearing matrix and the initial assumption made for the solution of the system.
-As a spectral index of $\gamma=-2$ is far from $\gamma=-3.7$ , the dependence on the uncertainty of the smearing matrix is small.
-We used rather different shapes for the initial assumption on the solution and could show that the algorithm coverges towards the expected solution.
+We have checked the robustness of the unfolded results in two different ways: 1) the spectral index used when creating the smearing matrix.
+In this case, the spectral index is $\gamma=-2$, far from $\gamma=-3.7$, thus different enough.
+2) the initial assumption for the solution of the system.
+For this issue, we have used different shapes within a wide interval and shown that the algorithm converges towards the expected solution.
 Figure 3 compares the true (generated by Monte Carlo) and unfolded distributions, showing a good agreement between both (preliminary result).